magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guidelines.md

 2. Use **docx**, regular **txt** or **markdown** to create you guides. **Markdown** is preferable.
 3. If you decided to use **markdown** or **txt** format - please put your guide with **images/screenshots** to the archive or GitHub repository.
-4. Submit the guide to [**devices@thingsboard.io**](mailto:devices@thingsboard.io) for review.
+4. Submit the guide to [**service4iot@magenta.at**](mailto:service4iot@magenta.at) for review.
 5. We will review your guide and may modify it, if necessary, to ensure its accuracy and quality.
-6. The guide will be added to Devices Library, and the rest of the community will be able to connect your device to ThingsBoard.
+6. The guide will be added to Devices Library, and the rest of the community will be able to connect your device to IoT Hub.

 Please do not hesitate to contact us if you have any questions or feedback.